 Consultants from the Writing Center will be happy to visit your class and present a writing or revision workshop.
-To arrange a workshop, contact the Director of the Writing Center, Eliana Schonberg or the Assistant Director of the Writing Center, Juli Parrish.
+To arrange a workshop, contact the Interim Director of the Writing Center, Juli Parrish, or the Assistant Director of the Writing Center, Sarah Hart Micke.

 Writing Center consultants offer two kinds of visits:

 Request a 10-minute introduction to our services.
 We'll stop by your class, give your students brochures, and explain how we can help them strengthen their writing.

 Whatever your course level or subject matter, Writing Program faculty will work with you to plan an in-class writing workshop for your class or student group.
 We will create workshops specifically for your course, your goals, and your students' writing needs.
 We ask for two weeks notice for any workshops.
 The following list includes some of our recent workshops for classes in a variety of departments and programs:

 - Peer reviewing and revising one's writing (History)

 - Drafting effective project proposals (Physics & Astronomy)

 - Writing literature reviews and incorporating original research (Anthropology)